Skip to main content

 1.1 Create a new scheduled run in incremental mode

-To schedule Extract LinkedIn Messages in incremental mode, send sync_mode: "incremental" in the parameters object and use an Engagement Identity in identity_ids.
+To schedule Extract LinkedIn Connections in incremental mode, send sync_mode: "incremental" in the parameters object and use an Engagement Identity in identity_ids.
+Behavior:

-- Next runs: Only new messages since the last run.
+• Next runs: Only new connections since the last run.
 No need to call continue; each scheduled execution is automatically incremental.

 In schedule mode, if the previous run is still in progress when the next iteration is due, that iteration is skipped.
 The following one will run the incremental update.

-JavaScript example: create a scheduled incremental Extract Messages run
+JavaScript example: create a scheduled incremental Extract Connections run

 const {